csmig/stig-manager/docs/user-guide/roles-and-access.rst

   - In this case, if Asset-123 has the label "Windows Workstation", both rules are composed of two elements, and apply to the same STIG on Asset-123.
 The Read access rule is more restrictive, so the User would have Read access to the Windows-10-STIG on Asset-123, AND Read access for the Windows-10-STIG on all other Assets with the 'Windows Workstation' label.

 **3. Direct Grants to Users take precedence over any Grant to a Group the User belongs to**
+  - If User1 is a member of Group1, and both User1 and Group1 have Grants in the Collection, only the Grant given directly to User1 will apply.
+The Grant given to Group1 will be ignored for User1.

 **4. When a user belongs to multiple Groups, the Grant with the highest priority Role is selected**
+  - If User1 is a member of Group1 and Group2, and Group1 has a "Manage" Role and Group2 has a "Full" Role in the Collection, User1 will have the "Manage" Role in the Collection.

 These controls allow Collection Owners and Managers to precisely define who can access what within their Collection.
 The Users tab in the Manage Collection interface provides a granular view of the effective access for each User in the Collection, based on their Grants and Access Controls.